While it’s true that enterprise companies are targeted by cyber attacks daily it’s actually small businesses that face the most risk of loss.

 The city of Baltimore chose not to invest in their network’s security, which left them exposed to a vulnerability resulting in the recent ransomware attack.
 The attack has left the city’s services crippled and government employees are unable to perform their jobs.

-In this article, I’m going to share 5 ways to protect your business from the most common cyber attacks so you can avoid a situation like Baltimore’s from happening to you.
+In this article, I’m going to share 5 ways to protect your small business from the most common cyber attacks so you can avoid a situation like Baltimore’s from happening to you.

 - Protecting Your Business From Cyber Attacks